-Thrombocytopenia is a term that refers to a decrease in the number of thrombocytes or platelets circulating in the blood.
+Thrombocytopenia is a term that refers to a decrease in the number of thrombocytes (also known as platelets) circulating in the blood.

-Platelets are fragments of the cytoplasm of cells called megakaryocytes.
-They are produced in the bone marrow.
+Platelets produced in the bone marrow.
 Platelets clump together to seal broken or leaking blood vessels and prevent blood loss.
 They are an important factor in the blood clotting mechanism, and thrombocytopenia can lead to spontaneous bleeding or bruising.

 What causes thrombocytopenia?

 Any severe or prolonged blood loss, increased internal destruction of platelets, or impaired bone marrow production can lead to acute (short-term) or chronic (long-term) deficiency of platelets.

 What diseases or conditions are associated with thrombocytopenia?

 "Many severe diseases have thrombocytopenia as one component of the condition."

 Many severe diseases have thrombocytopenia as one component of the condition.
 For example, certain infections, neoplasia (cancer), immune system disorders, and pancreatitis can result in thrombocytopenia, as can drug therapies such as some anti-cancer treatments.

 How common is thrombocytopenia?

 Thrombocytopenia is quite common.
 Some surveys have shown as many as 1% of cats admitted to veterinary hospitals are platelet-deficient.